 Set in France and Italy in the late 16th century, The Mysteries of Udolpho tells the story of an orphan girl, Emily St. Aubert.
 An innocent, beautiful and virtuous young woman, the orphaned Emily falls in the hands of a heartless villain named Montoni.
 He confines her in a grim and isolated castle full of mystery and terror.
 There she must cope with an unwanted suitor, Montoni’s threats, and the terrors and wild imaginings that threaten to overwhelm her.
 There are a number of strange occurrences in the novel which seem to be supernatural, but are revealed to have rational explanations.

 The Mysteries of Udolpho portrays her heroine’s inner life, creating a dense atmosphere of terror, and providing a gripping plot that continues to thrill and entertain the readers today.
 Radcliffe’s brilliant use of history, exotic settings, the supernatural, and poetry makes the book truly a classic in the Gothic genre.
-The way the author has described the natural places and the really creepy Gothic castle makes you feel as if you are personally there.
+Moreover, the way she has described the natural places and the really creepy Gothic castle makes you feel as if you are personally there.
 I highly recommend this beautifully written Gothic romance novel!

 4. The Fall of the House of Usher and Other Gothic Tales by Edgar Allan Poe